Nydauron/mc-server-manager-bot/README.md

 | SERVER_DIRECTORY | A relative or absolute path to the directory where the server is.
 (Most likely will be ".." if you created the new folder inside your server directory.) |
 | BASH_COMMAND | An array that contains the process and necessary arguments that will be run to launch the server. |

+Install the dependencies to your virtual environment by doing `pip install -r requirements.txt`.

+Run the bot simply by typing `python app.py`.

 ## Commands

 - `!start`: Starts the server.
 All logging will be sent to the same channel as which the command was sent in.